Sindhubaadh: Production

-The project was announced during March 2018, which revealed that S. U. Arun Kumar is all set to direct another venture that would have Vijay Sethupathi as the protagonist.
-Principal photography commenced on 25 May 2018 at Tenkasi for 20 days and later continued at Thailand with a 32-day long schedule.
+The project was announced during March 2018, which revealed that S. U. Arun Kumar was all set to direct another venture that would star Vijay Sethupathi after Pannaiyarum Padminiyum (2014) and Sethupathi (2016).
+Principal photography for the untitled film commenced on 25 May 2018 at Tenkasi for 20 days and later continued at Thailand with a 32-day long schedule.
 Filming wrapped that December.
 The first-look poster for the film was unveiled on 16 January 2019, revealing the title as Sindhubaadh.

 Soundtrack

-The soundtrack was composed by Yuvan Shankar Raja, while the music rights were bought by Muzik247.
+The soundtrack was composed by Yuvan Shankar Raja, while the music rights were bought by Muzik 247.